Vermont Dragons & Legends

 Memphre – Serpent of Lake Memphremagog Newport VT

 Vermont has more than its share of Mysteries and Legends – Champ, the serpent of Lake Champlain, the infamous Catamount Mountain Lion, and the focus of this article, which involves an international lake and a serpent named “Memphre”.
 The legend of “Memphre” dates back to the days of Vikings and Indians, long before White Man settled the regions now known as Northeastern Vermont (The Northeast Kingdom) and the Eastern Townships of Quebec.
 Ask us about Vermont Legends or share strange happenings.
-To feature your Vermont business with us, please contact us.
-Learn more about advertising in VTLiving.
+To feature your Vermont business, contact us.

 When the early settlers arrived to the area now known as Lake Memphremagog, the Native Americans told them that they would not bathe or swim in the lake because it was inhabited by a sea serpent.
 The serpent sightings continue even today with more than 200 documented sightings of Memphre – the Lake Memphremagog sea monster.